 Cable-Rope Tricep Extension

-Execution: Grab a couple of dumbbells or the EZ Bar (lighter is better for this exercise since form is the most important part of completing this set) and lay down on a weight bench.
+Execution: Grab a couple of your best dumbbells or barbells (lighter is better for this exercise since form is the most important part of completing this set) and lay down on a weight bench.
 Push your shoulder blades together, tighten your core, and place your arms perpendicular to your body and the floor.
 They should be vertical and directly above your shoulders.
 While maintaining the position of your upper arm (with elbows always directly above your shoulders), use your forearms to slowly lower the dumbbells until they reach the level of your ears or the EZ Bar just above your head.
 Once there, slowly lift the dumbbells back up to vertical.
 While performing this movement, focus on contracting the triceps throughout.

 Reps: 8-10 (per arm)

-Execution: Select a dumbbell that weighs the same as you use for bicep curls (see below).
+Execution: Select a dumbbell or kettlebell that weighs the same as you use for bicep curls (see below).
 Position yourself on a weight bench so that your left knee and left hand are in alignment on the bench with your right leg on the floor and right arm grasping a dumbbell.
 Straighten your back, tighten your core, slightly bend your right leg, and lift your arm so that your upper arm is parallel and alongside your torso with your forearm perpendicular to the floor.
 Keep your elbow tucked and raise your forearm backward until your arm is fully extended back and parallel with your body.
 Once you reach this point, slowly lower your forearm until is it back to perpendicular.
 Repeat for the left with all limb positions mirrored.
 Note: Many trainers feel this exercise is too strenuous on most peoples’ shoulders.
 However, we believe that the strain comes from lifting weights that are too heavy.
 Lighten your load, focus on form, and you’ll prevent injury and shoulder strain.

 Execution: You’ll need a pull-up bar for this one.
 Using an overhand grip, grasp the bar with your arms shoulder-width apart.
 Keeping your arms close to your body, a tight core, and straight legs, use your arms to lift yourself until your chin and head come over the bar.
 Slowly lower yourself back to a full-hanging extension.
 That’s one rep. Repeat while maintaining good form.
 Remember also to not use momentum or a kick of the legs to help you get over the bar — that won’t help your arms, it will just complicate your movement and work other muscles you’re not focused on.